UnderwaterOwlbear/underwaterowlbear.github.io/pages/cairn.md

 * Interact with a feature of the room, such as a trap
 * Move to the next room

-**Darkness**: When the party does not have a light source, 1d10 is rolled against the dungeon clock each turn instead of 1d8, and they are unable to find traps or secret doors regardless of time spent searching.
+**Darkness**: When the party does not have a light source, 1d8 is rolled against the dungeon clock each turn instead of 1d6, and they are unable to find traps or secret doors regardless of time spent searching.

 **Light Sources**: Torches, candles, lamps, or the like require a free hand to hold them.
 One such light source is required for every 4 dungeon explorers.

-**Fleeing the Dungeon**: When the party flees back to camp in disarray (as opposed to an orderly withdrawal), each character must make a save against REFLEX and WILL.
-If the REFLEX save is failed, they lose 1d6x10% of treasure obtained.
-If the WILL save is failed, they take 1d6 WILL damage.
+**Fleeing the Dungeon**: When the party flees back to camp in disarray (as opposed to an orderly withdrawal), each character must make a save against DEX and CHA.
+If the DEX save is failed, they lose 1d6x10% of treasure obtained.
+If the CHA save is failed, they take 1d6 CHA damage.

----

-## Doors

-**Hear Noise**: Characters can listen at doors and attempt to hear if the room is occupied.
-Note that the undead make no sound.

-**Forcing Doors**: All doors are stuck and must be burst open by force with a successful FORTITUDE save.
-A failed attempt makes surprising whatever is behind the door impossible.

-**Locked Doors**: Some doors are locked, and require a key or a successful lockpicking attempt (5+ on a d6, takes one turn) to pick the lock to open.
-A failed lockpicking attempt means that the lock is jammed and cannot be picked again.

-**Secret Doors**: Secret doors can be discovered by spending one turn searching the room.

-**Spiking Doors**: Doors will open freely for monsters and swing shut of their own accord, unless wedged with iron spikes.
-When wedged shut, monsters must attempt to burst the door open as above, possibly giving the party time to hear them coming.
-Doors can also be wedged open with spikes, to ensure the party a clear path of escape.

-**Holding Doors**: Sometimes (especially during a chase) the party will try to hold a door against pursing monsters.
-The side trying to force a held door must try to burst it open as normal.

----

-## Traps

-**Room Traps**:  Room traps are activated on a roll of 5+ on a d6.
-They can be detected by spending a turn searching the area.
-Characters can attempt to disarm traps; but be careful, as a failure will trigger the trap.
-If the character doesn't want to risk this, find a clever way to bypass the trap.
-Traps deal damage directly to an ability score on a failed save.

-**Treasure Traps**: Treasure traps such as locks with poison needles, or a weighted plate underneath a statuette, can only be detected by spending a turn searching the treasure.
-Characters can attempt to disarm them, but failure will trigger the trap.
-Traps deal damage directly to an ability score on a failed save.

----

 ## Tunnelling

 One man can move a 5x5x5ft cube of dirt every 2 hours, or the same volume of rock every 4 hours.
 The appropriate tools such as pickaxes and shovels are required.

 Tunnels can be crawled through slowly if they measure 5x5ft, or walked through normally if they are 10x10ft.

----

 ## Wilderness Travel